JadeLoplop/flexisource_codingchallenge/README.md

 A Postman collection is included in the project for testing the API endpoints.

 - Import the `UserImporter.postman_collection.json` file into Postman to use the pre-configured requests.

-## Contribution Guidelines
-If you would like to contribute to this project, please follow the standard GitHub fork and pull request process.

-## License
-This project is licensed under the MIT License.